Names specified here

 return the number of bytes or characters written to the array

-, excluding the terminating null
+at s, excluding the terminating null

 character.
 If the array is too small, the functions return